 “The first step for Vivendi implementing any strategy is for them to name a CEO,” said Claudio Aspesi, an analyst at Sanford C. Bernstein & Co. in London.
 “Whatever they want to do next, leaving it in limbo is not an option.”

 A Vivendi official didn’t immediately return a phone call and an e-mail seeking comment.
 Zaoui wasn’t available for comment.

 Vivendi has been considering a change in its structure, with scenarios ranging from assets sales to a breakup of the company, people with knowledge of the matter have said.
-Options also include a possible sale of all or part of its stake in video-game publisher Activision Blizzard Inc. (ATVI) and a spinoff of pay-TV unit Canal Plus, they have said.
+Options also include a possible sale of all or part of its stake in video-game publisher Activision Blizzard Inc. (ATVI:US) and a spinoff of pay-TV unit Canal Plus, they have said.
 Other Vivendi units include Universal Music Group and telecommunications providers in Morocco and Brazil.

 Vivendi rose 0.4 percent to 14.87 euros in Paris.
 The stock has gained about 11 percent since Bloomberg News reported on June 28 that Levy was preparing to step down, a decision the company confirmed after the market close that day.
 Vivendi shares touched a nine-year low in April.

 Vivendi’s choice of CEO will give an indication whether Chairman Fourtou prefers a financial expert or someone with the experience of running a conglomerate.